 Food and Meals

-Three simple, healthy and delicious vegetarian meals a day will be provided from dinner the first day through lunch of the last, including solo food which does not require cooking.
+Three very simple, healthy and delicious vegetarian meals a day will be provided from dinner the first day through lunch of the last, including solo food which does not require cooking.
 If you want a snack between meals, or supplemental protein such as jerky or packaged fish, you can bring a small quantity of packaged unrefrigerated food.
 You can also bring drybeverage mixes (no bottles or cans, please) such as electrolyte sports drinks, or other powdered mixes.
-A variety of teas and coffee along with milk and sweeteners are available all the time, and coffee will be made before and during breakfast.
+A variety of teas and coffee along with milk and sweeteners are available in the morning, before and during breakfast.
 There is no refrigerator space available for personal food, so please do not bring anything that needs refrigeration (medicine excepted).
 Excessive snacks are unnecessary: if you need a boost, a little gorp or an energy bar is sufficient for most people.

 Figuring menus and quantities, shopping, organizing, and cooking are complex and crucial tasks for a retreat.
 We provide simple, wholesome, natural, predominantly organic, vegetarian meals.
 We can accommodate common food allergies such as gluten, soy or dairy, but not preferences.
 Make sure to include on the registration form full details of any special allergy or health needs you have beyond basic vegetarian, and we will contact you if they require discussion.

 Some of the work necessary to support the group (mostly around meal preparation and cleanup) will be handled by participants during the retreat.
 You will be able to choose your yogi job, and will keep it throughout the retreat.
 Most participants find serving others in this way quite enjoyable, and a great opportunity for practice in action.